 A father is more than a sperm donor, that’s for sure, and my family was blessed with a daddy who loved me unconditionally, provided for me well, prayed for me, and never turned his back on me.

-Today, November 11, 2015 marks Dad’s third anniversary in Heaven.
+November 11th marks Dad’s anniversary in Heaven.
 Daddy passed away on a Monday, Veterans Day, which was poignant, since he served in the Army as a med-tech many years ago.
 He was 93.
 I know where he is, and that helps to keep the grief at bay.
 I choose to look at the life he lived with all of us as an enormous blessing.
 As I grow in my age, I know I am that much closer to the day I will be reunited with both of my parents and that gives me such JOY!

 Some of Daddy’s grandsons are now fathers themselves, emulating their GoodDaddy.